pivot-access-ltd/bma-offline-docs/discourse/configuration-journey.md

 [VM hosts](/t/vm-hosting/4162) can give you greater control over your hardware.
 A LXD (pronounced "lex-D") VM host is a collection of individual virtual machines.
 You can use a LXD VM host to compose machines into an abstraction of resources that functions like a physical machine -- without building one!

 <!-- snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui
-It’s easy to add a LXD VM host: click the "Add KVM" button on the "KVM" page of the web UI, give the VM host a name, and select LXD as the VM host type.
-You will also need to enter the address for the [libvirt^](https://ubuntu.com/server/docs/virtualization-libvirt) controlled pool below.
+It’s easy to add a virsh VM host: click the "Add KVM" button on the "KVM" page of the web UI, give the VM host a name, and select LXD as the VM host type.
+You will also need to enter the address for the [libvirt](https://ubuntu.com/server/docs/virtualization-libvirt) controlled pool below.

 After you create a VM host, you compose hardware by selecting the VM host, and then selecting "Compose" from the Action menu.
 You can configure composed hardware as desired, including the number of cores, CPU speed, RAM and combined storage.
 Then just click "Compose machine", and MAAS will combine resources to create a new, single entity that can be used just like any other machine.
 VM hosts abstract multiple resources: